seppwc/Blog-Posts/How_to_add_path_alias_in_gatsby_and_typescript.md

 `<path_to_root>/src/components/navbar`

 and thats it!

+now go forth and never have to be bothered by aweful relative imports ever again!

 if you found this helpful or have any amendments let me know on twitter im @phl3bas